ValentinBELYN/icmplib/README.md

   - Type: `int`
   - Default: `30`

+- `fast`

+  When this option is enabled and an intermediate router has been reached, skip to the next hop rather than perform additional requests.
+The `count` parameter then becomes the maximum number of requests in the event of no response.

+  - Type: `bool`
+  - Default: `False`

+- `id`

+  The identifier of ICMP requests.
+Used to match the responses with requests.
+In practice, a unique identifier should be used for every traceroute process.
+The library handles this identifier itself by default.

+  - Type: `int`
+  - Default: `None`

 - `source`

   The IP address from which you want to send packets.
 By default, the interface is automatically chosen according to the specified destination.